 “Salmon Shiels and Silver Darlings” complements historical information about Berwick’s sea-fishing and salmon-netting heritage with art and crafts pieces that showcase the wealth of talent and craftsmanship in Berwick and the surrounding area, in local schools and in community groups.
-The exhibition is open to the public, free of charge, from Tuesday 14th July until Saturday 25th July (11am-4pm daily) and will be sharing the Watchtower Gallery space with Berwick Art Club’s Annual Summer Show.
+The exhibition is open to the public, free of charge, Tuesday 14th July to Saturday 25th July (11am-4pm daily) and will be sharing the Watchtower Gallery space with Berwick Art Club’s Annual Summer Show.

-The traditional Crowning of the Salmon Queen takes place in West End, Tweedmouth at 7pm on Thursday 16th July, the Tweedmouth Feast Carnival procession sets off at 2pm on Sunday 19th July and a community dance performance entitled “Tidal” will be staged at Spittal Beach on 18th and 19th July.
+The Crowning of the Salmon Queen takes place in West End, Tweedmouth at 7pm on Thursday 16th July, the Tweedmouth Feast Carnival procession sets off at 2pm on Sunday 19th July and a community dance performance entitled “Tidal” will be staged at Spittal Beach on 18th and 19th July.